 No one knows who wrote the Hávamál manuscript, or if it originated in Norway or Iceland, but Odin’s advice for living is believed to be based on a source from around the 9th century, and reference to Hávamál is found in the 10th century Hákonarmál by Eyvindr skáldaspillir.

 Hávamál is the most famous poem from the Elder Edda manuscript, (also called the Poetic Edda), written around the year 1270.
 The Elder Edda consists of 32 poems in all, written on 45 pages of vellum, or calfskin parchment.
 The Elder Edda manuscript is beautifully made and stunning to look at, with ornate letters and decorated capitals to each paragraph.

-The term Edda was originally the name for Snorri Sturlason's book on poetry from around 1220, and the word Edda is believed to be related to the word meaning grandmother, which means stories from grandma's time, a derivation of óðr, which means writing.
+The term Edda was originally the name for Snorri Sturlason's book on poetry from around 1220, and the word Edda is believed to be related to the word meaning great-grandmother, which means stories from great-grandma's time, a derivation of óðr, which means writing.
 Together with Snorri's Edda, the Elder Edda is the most important surviving source on Norse mythology and heroic legends.

 In the first part of the Elder Edda, there are three poems by Odin as protagonist, of which the first is Hávamál.
 Hávamál is presented as a single poem in the Elder Edda, but its 164 verses make Hávamál the longest of all edda poems.
 Hávamál itself consist of at least five independent parts:

 Verses 1-80 are known as Gestaþáttr, Hávamál guidelines for living, or the ‘Hávamál proper’.

 Verses 81-102 are about women, love and Odin.

 Verses 103-110 are about how Odin got the mead of poetry.